Mozetsu/tweetBot/readme.md

-# Project TW1
+# Tweet Bot

-Tweet using a different app.
+Simple Twitter bot that consumes API's and tweets the response.

 ## config example